spencerr69/dispair/README.md

-# idle-tui
+# dispair

-wip TUI autoshooter/idle game built in rust. using ratatui
+a work-in-progress TUI game being written in Rust about unpairing the [BAD] from the [GOOD]